Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-CD primarily deals with balancing power concerning the violation of the personal
+course primarily deals with balancing power concerning the violation of the personal

 contact boundary by therapists regarding their clients.
 The Institute selected